elephantscale/es-training-new/course-outlines/AI/AI_Technology_for_Executive_Leadership.md

 (C) Elephant Scale
 January 15, 2024

+* This course is prepared by Rod for Jason

 ## Course Description

 * This course introduces Artificial Intelligence and its applications in executive decision-making and leadership strategies.
 It aims to provide a foundation for leveraging AI in organizational contexts.